Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in noncentrosymmetric magnets

 \subsection{Collinear antiferromagnets}

-Compensated two-spin-sublattice AF have north poles of half of the microscopic atomic moments pointing in one direction and the other half in the opposite direction.
-This makes the uniform external magnetic field inefficient for switching magnetic moments in AFs.
-The complete absence of electromagnets or reference permanent magnets in the SOT scheme for writing FM memory bits, discussed above, has served as the key for introducing the physical concept for the efficient control of magnetic moments in AFs \cite{Zelezny2014}.
+Compensated two-spin-sublattice antiferromagnets have north poles of half of the microscopic atomic moments pointing in one direction and the other half in the opposite direction.
+This makes the uniform external magnetic field inefficient for switching magnetic moments in antiferromagnets.
+The complete absence of electromagnets or reference permanent magnets in the SOT scheme for writing ferromagnetic memory bits, discussed above, has served as the key for introducing the physical concept for the efficient control of magnetic moments in antiferromagnets \cite{Zelezny2014}.